Cause and effects of Tennis Elbow

 We can help you regardless of how far your tennis elbow pain has progressed, but we prefer to see you early on.
 The earlier we see you, the faster you recover.
 Late stage care can be helpful, and we have done it many times.
 We have succeeded when others have failed.
 The long-term effects an elbow injury can be minimized, and the damage sustained corrected; when therapy is targeted and given at a frequency recommended by our clinical chiropractors.
 We can get you better if you let us.
 Call us and live better today.

-What is Damaged in Tennis Elbow?
+What is Damaged in Elbow of a Tennis Player?

 There are layers and layers of tissue that surround the elbow.
 The lateral part of the elbow has attachment points for tendons that extend the wrist.
 Also, there is also a series of ligaments that form connections between the bones of the elbow.
 Furthermore, there are nerves, veins, and arteries that pass through the elbow and these too can be damaged as the result of injury or irritation.